VenissaCarolQuadros/CanHap501/project/Iteration2.md

 ### Challenges and Haply quirks
 In this iteration, since we were simultaneously working on the same code it took an extra bit of effort to ensure that we weren't sabotaging each other's work and also to make sure everyone was in the know about any changes we made so that they could continue to work comfortably.
 This slowed the progress down a bit initially but once got the hang of it, it didn't seem much of a hassle anymore.
 On the contrary, it often gave the added advantage of instant feedback/ alternate suggestions on implementing something.

 One Haply quirk that bothered me a bit during this iteration was the unevenness of the force rendered at different parts of the workspace.
+This is one of the reasons I believe the 'click' force feedback, which is to be rendered at the far corners of the workspace, didn't quite work as expected.
 While I had noted this while doing the PID lab, this time there wasn't the possibility of simply shifting the rendering into a favourable part of the workspace and losing the entire top portion.
 The force rendering on the other edges (while sometimes not the best) still worked better than the top portion close to the motors.
 By modifying the layout of our application so that we wouldn't need to be rendering any forces at the top we were able to evade most of the complications this caused.

 You can find the code for this iteration here: [TremCasso Iteration 2](https://github.com/VenissaCarolQuadros/TremCasso/tree/main/iteration2/TremCasso_paginated)